Flow-Bench: A Dataset for Computational Workflow Anomaly Detection: ML Benchmarks on Computational Workflows

-In summary, there is a clear need to develop novel methods to advance the state of the art and improve the performance of unsupervised learning methods on large, complex datasets.
+Given the results from benchmarking methods, there is a clear need to develop novel methods to advance the state of the art and improve the performance of anomaly detection methods that scales to large-scale scientific workflows.
+The results also highlight the importance of developing methods that can handle the complexity and heterogeneity of computational workflows, as well as the need for more research in this area to improve the reliability and reproducibility of computational workflows.